tl-smith/Foodie_Bucket_List_App/README.md

 5. Run backend server with `npm run dev`

 ### Frontend Folder Instructions
-1. Change into the frontend directory using `cd frontend`
+1. Change into the frontend directory using `cd frontend
-2. Create a `.env` file and populate with Supabase credentials for database
-3. **Important**: Make sure the `.env` file name is added to the `.gitignore` file in the `frontend` folder
-4. Install all packages with `npm install`
+2. Install all packages with `npm install`
-5. Run frontend server with `npm run dev`
+3. Run frontend server with `npm run dev`

 ### Contributing to the repo
 1. Create and move into new feature branch using command `git checkout -b feature-<name-of-task>`.
 Make sure they are small enough so commit messages aren't too long